ruimarinho/gsts/README.md

 There are three key options or variables you need know about (you can read more about how to discover them below):

-1. Google's Identity Provider ID, or IDP IP.
+1. Google's Identity Provider ID, or IDP ID.
 1. Google's Service Provider ID, or SP ID.
 1. AWS role ARN to authenticate with.